-This post is not specifically designed as a “how to” for novices or DIY’s, it highlights the key parts of the windscreen installation and gives a detailed view of the electronics on the windscreen.
-It is assumed you know how to remove a windscreen and have considerable windscreen and auto glass installation experience.
+This post is not designed as a “how to” for novices or DIY’s, it highlights the key parts of the windscreen installation and gives a view of the electronics on the windscreen.
+It is assumed you have the correct tools and know how to remove a windscreen safely.
 We do not take any responsibility for anyone who damages their vehicle due to following the actions of this post.

-Due to windscreen heater electronics being placed under the cowl panel it is essential that you first remove the grill and side trims, this will prevent you from damaging, or worst cutting thought the wires during removal (see image 2 and 3).
+Due to windscreen heater electronics being placed under the cowl panel it is essential that you first remove the grill and side trims, this will prevent you from damaging, or worst cutting thought the wires during removal.
 However, the cowl panel removal is straight forward and takes only 5/10 minutes.
-Fly by night technicians who look to take short cuts need not apply, as all trims must be removed.
+Fly by night technicians who look to save time need not apply, as all trims must be removed.

 TIP!
 We also like to take a quick photo of the windscreen wiper positions.
 Everyone has a camera phone these days and couple of shots of the vehicle pre removal gives the technician a reference to refer back to if required.
 Same goes for the sensor wiring and electronics.

 The sensors are situated behind the mirror and its very busy in there, lots crammed into a small place.
 That said, Mercedes has done an excellent job with the design and placement, its pretty straight forward to remove all bits.
 The cover plate is in two parts and comes off by prying it toward the inside of the vehicle.
 Use a plastic lever, or like.